Skip to main content

 Image of Union Station in downtown Kansas City at dusk with a partially lit skyline City & Venue Guides

 Along with amazing sports teams and delicious BBQ, Kansas City is also a hub for live music of all kinds.
 From jazz to country to pop and more, the City of Fountains has no shortage of concerts by local and international artists.
+The metro is so renowned that, according to a 2024 vio.com study, Kansas City, Kansas, was recently named the third most underrated city for live music in America—thanks to its vibrant scene and welcoming venues.
 Read on for a rundown of the best Kansas City concert venues and discover which popular artists have performed there live.

 The Truman